nkpart/slide-madness/README.rst

 When each slide is displayed, slide-madness looks for lines beginning with ``-- >``.
-The remainder of each such line is extracted into a file which is run via ``runghc`` and subsequently deleted.
+The remainder of each such line is extracted into a file that is executed via ``runghc`` and subsequently deleted.  ``runghc`` is only invoked for files where matching lines were found.

 If the file ``Styles.hs`` exists, the first line of this file will ``import Styles``.